Bike East Bay promotes healthy, sustainable communities by making bicycling safe, fun and accessible.

 Location: Hybrid remote and in-person at our offices based in Oakland, CA.

-First round phone interviews will begin August 1, 2022.
 Applications will be accepted until the position is filled.
 No phone calls please.

 Bike East Bay is committed to providing equal employment opportunity for all persons regardless of race, color, religion, national origin, marital status, political affiliation, sexual orientation or gender identity, disability, sex, or age.